khuonghoanghuy/hmengine-source/README.md

 - Reloading state by pressing F5 (can be changed)
 - Display console to display all the trace code by pressing F2
 <!-- ## Must know something
-- If you installed a mods that have the OG custom sub-states code, then this engine will probably not working since the custom sub-states has been separate into the own file now -->
+- If you installed a mods that have the OG custom sub-states code, then this engine will probably not working since the custom sub-states has been separate into the own file scripts now -->